IngeoSDK/ingeo-ios-sdk/README.md

    You may also login to http://admin.ingeo.io to access the analytics dashboard.

 ## API Documentation
-   Full API reference (appledoc) can be found here: http://ingeo.io/sdk/docs
+   Full API reference (appledoc): http://ingeo.io/sdk/docs

 ## FEEDBACK